Soft/xcolor/README.md

 ### Formatting

 By default, the color values will be printed in lowercase hexadecimal format.
-The output format can be changed using the `-f FORMAT` switch.
-The possible format values are listed bellow:
+The output format can be changed using the `-f NAME` switch.
+The possible format names are listed bellow:

 | Format Specifier | Description                               | Example               | Custom Format Equivalent |
 | ---------------- | ----------------------------------------- | --------------------- | ------------------------ |